New York State Route 242: History

 The portion of NY 242 between Windsor Road in Mansfield and Bryant Hill Road in Ellicottville follows the historic Chautauqua Road, one of the oldest roads in Western New York and one that was commissioned by the Holland Land Company in the 1810s.
-From Windsor Road westward to Little Valley, it follows a path that was originally a detour after the original path proved too treacherous to traverse, and from there westward it joined the Jamestown Road, another early pathway that was constructed shortly after the Chautauqua Road.
+From Napoli westward, it joined the Jamestown Road, another early pathway that was constructed shortly after the Chautauqua Road.
+The original path of the Chautauqua Road followed modern-day Windsor, Dublin and Crandall Roads westward, traversing Kahler Hill to meet what is now Buelow Road in Mansfield.
+The route between Crandall and Buelow Roads proved too steep to traverse and was abandoned and allowed to grow over; by the middle of the 19th century, Chautauqua Road had been rerouted to follow modern-day Whig Street down to the road now known as NY 353 in Elkdale, where it turned north toward Little Valley and rejoined the Jamestown Road.

 What is now NY 242 west of Little Valley was originally part of NY 17A, an alternate route of NY 17 between Randolph and Salamanca that was assigned in the mid-1920s.
 Between Little Valley and Salamanca, NY 17A overlapped with NY 18 on modern NY 353.
 In the 1930 renumbering of state highways in New York, NY 17A was renumbered to NY 17H while NY 242 was assigned to a new roadway under construction between Little Valley and Ellicottville.
 The NY 242 designation also continued northeast of Ellicottville to Machias as it does today; however, it initially followed what is now NY 240 and County Route 16 between Ashford and Machias.
 It was rerouted by the following year to follow its current alignment between Ashford and Machias.
 The NY 17H designation ceased to exist c.
 1937.
 The former routing of NY 17H west of Little Valley became an extension of NY 242 while the remainder of the route remained part of NY 18.